tylerakonom/GTMolecular/README.md

 	fastq-dump [Run number]

 ### Preprocessing
-*I don't have access to enough personal computing power to perform this analysis, so I initially used Google Colab.
+*I don't have access to enough personal computing power to perform this analysis, so I initially used Google Colab and [this notebook](https://github.com/tylerakonom/GTMolecular/blob/main/colab_notebook/GTMolecular.ipynb).
 I ran into an issue with CPU throughput during alignment, so I moved my processing to [CU Boulder's Research Computing](https://www.colorado.edu/rc/).

 1. Deduplicate reads based off of random barcodes on P7 index sites
 * The authors don't elaborate on this step outside of "used in-house scripts".
 They also don't give much information on what step the publically-available dataset was uploaded at.
 However, the manuscript says that the reads are paired-end, and there is only a single file per sample.
 For this reason, I expect that the files are uploaded after filtering and adapater removal.